dlwicksell/nodem/README.md

 library to ~/nodem/lib/mumps.node.

 You might need to copy the correct version of mumps.node for your system architecture and version of Node.js to ~/nodem/lib/mumps.node.
 The mumps.node pre-built modules, which you will find in ~/nodem/lib/, are named for the version of Node.js that they support, as well as which system architecture they are built for (i686 for 32-bit and x8664 for 64-bit).
 E.g.

 * *mumps0.8.node_{i686,x8664}*  - Node.js v0.8.x
 * *mumps0.10.node_{i686,x8664}* - Node.js v0.10.x
 * *mumps0.12.node_{i686,x8664}* - Node.js v0.12.x
 * *mumps1.8.node_{i686,x8664}*  - IO.js v1.8.x
 * *mumps2.5.node_{i686,x8664}*  - IO.js v2.5.x
 * *mumps3.3.node_{i686,x8664}*  - IO.js v3.3.x
+* *mumps4.4.node_{i686,x8664}*  - Node.js v4.4.x
-* *mumps4.2.node_{i686,x8664}* - Node.js v4.2.x
+* *mumps5.12.node_{i686,x8664}* - Node.js v5.12.x
-* *mumps5.1.node_{i686,x8664}* - Node.js v5.1.x
+* *mumps6.3.node_{i686,x8664}*  - Node.js v6.3.x

 IO.js was a fork of Node.js, and as of version 4.0.0, has been merged back in to Node.js.
 Nodem should run on every version of Node.js starting with version 0.8.0, as well as every version of IO.js.
 However, in the future, both Node.js and the V8 JavaScript engine at its core, could change their APIs in a non-backwards-compatible way, which might break Nodem for that version.
-There are pre-built modules for the latest versions of each major release, such as v5.1.x for version 5.x.x.
+There are pre-built modules for the latest versions of each major release, such as v6.3.x for version 6.x.x.
 In most cases, these should run fine on any version that matches the major version number.
-For example, the mumps4.2.node_x8664 module should run fine on Node.js versions 4.0.0, 4.1.0, 4.1.1, 4.1.2, 4.2.0, 4.2.1, and 4.2.2.
+For example, the mumps4.4.node_x8664 module should run fine on all Node.js 4.x.x versions.
 But not every version has been tested, so that might not apply to every one.
-They were built against the latest major release version available.
+They were built against the latest release version available.
 For example, mumps3.3.node_x8664 was built on IO.js v3.3.1.
+However, if you are running a different, and incompatible, version of the C standard library on your system, than the one they were built against, you will need to build Nodem from source.

-By default there is a mumps.node already in ~/nodem/lib/, which is a copy of the 64-bit module for Node.js version 5.1.x.
+By default there is a mumps.node already in ~/nodem/lib/, which is a copy of the 64-bit module for Node.js version 4.4.x.
 It is important to realize that the addon will not function unless it is called mumps.node, and a symbolic link won't work.
 E.g.

     $ cd ~/nodem/lib/
-    $ cp mumps5.1.node_x8664 mumps.node
+    $ cp mumps4.4.node_x8664 mumps.node
     $ cd -

 **NOTE:** The build file specifies several runtime linker paths, which are also embedded in the pre-built modules.
 One of them might match the path that GT.M is installed at on your system.
-These include the paths that are used with the latest fis-gtm package for Ubuntu 15.10 (64-bit), Ubuntu 14.04 (32-bit), and the dEWDrop virtual machine image infrastructure link.
+These include the paths that are used with the latest fis-gtm package for Ubuntu 16.04 (64-bit), Ubuntu 14.04 (32-bit), and the dEWDrop virtual machine image infrastructure link, as well as the path that is defined in the $gtm_dist environment variable, if it is defined when Nodem is built.
 If one of the paths match on your system, you can skip the next step of copying libgtmshr.so or setting $LD_LIBRARY_PATH.

 You might also have to move a copy of libgtmshr.so (GT.M shared runtime library) into a directory that will be searched by the dynamic linker/loader when mumps.node is loaded at runtime, if it isn't already located in one.
 You will find libgtmshr.so bundled with GT.M wherever you have installed it.
 There are a couple of things you can do at this point.
 You can move libgtmshr.so to a standard directory that is searched by the loader, such as lib/, or /usr/lib/, or on some systems, /usr/local/lib/.
 Then you will have to run ldconfig as root to rebuild the linker's cache.
 You could also create a symbolic link to it if you choose.
 E.g.

     $ sudo -i
     # cd /usr/local/lib/
-    # ln -s /opt/lsb-fis/gtm/6.2-002A_x8664/libgtmshr.so
+    # ln -s /opt/lsb-fis/gtm/V6.3-000_x86_64/libgtmshr.so
     # ldconfig
     # exit

 You may have to add the /usr/local/lib/ directory to /etc/ld.so.conf or create an /etc/ld.so.conf.d/libc.conf file and add it there, and then run ldconfig as root.
 If you go this route, you should consider giving the library a real linker name and soname link, based on its version.
-Instead, you can avoid having to copy or link to the library by setting the environment variable, $LD_LIBRARY_PATH, to point to it, as the loader will search there first.
+Instead, you can avoid having to copy or link to the library by setting the environment variable,
+$LD_LIBRARY_PATH, to point to it, as the loader will search there first.
 It is usually advisable not to export $LD_LIBRARY_PATH into your environment, so you might want to define it right before calling node.
 E.g.

     $ LD_LIBRARY_PATH=${gtm_dist} node
     or
     $ LD_LIBRARY_PATH=${gtm_dist} node examples/set.js

 In addition you will need to set a few environment variables in order for GT.M to find the call-in table and the MUMPS routine that it maps to.
 The Nodem package supplies a sample environment file, called environ.
 It has a commented out command to set $LD_LIBRARY_PATH to $gtm_dist, which you will need to uncomment if you need it.
 It is located in ~/nodem/resources/ and can simply be sourced into your working environment, either directly, or from your own environment scripts or profile/login script.
 E.g.

     $ cd ~/nodem/resources/
     $ source environ
     or
     $ echo "source ~/nodem/resources/environ" >> ~/.profile

 The environ file defaults to using the paths that exist if you installed Nodem via npm in your home directory.
 If you did not install Nodem with npm in your home directory, you will probably need to fix the paths in the environ file.
-If you don't source the environ file, then you will need to put a copy of v4wNode.m into a directory that is specified in your
-$gtmroutines routine path, so that GT.M can find it.
+If you don't source the environ file, then you will need to put a copy of v4wNode.m into a directory that is specified in your $gtmroutines routine path, so that GT.M can find it.
 It is located in the ~/nodem/src/ directory.
 Again, if you don't source the environ file, then you will need to define the $GTMCI environment variable, and point it at the file nodem.ci, located in the ~/nodem/resources/ directory.
 E.g.

     $ export GTMCI=~/nodem/resources/nodem.ci